SharkSnack/shiren-4/content/dungeons/bayside-monster-cave.md

 6900 / 2415

 - Synthesis
-    - The only pot in this price range.
-    - Unlike Shiren 5, it can be found with less than 5 capacity.
+    - The only pot in this price range - Unlike Shiren 5, it can be found with less than 5 capacity.

 ### Equipment